InseeFrLab/InspaCy-UI/README.md

 ## I18N

-In this project is used the i18n.
+In this project, i18n is implemented, with the whole necessary configuration.

-Below the most important things to know, for using/editing it :
+Below the most important things to know for using/editing it, are listed :

 - There is a module for configurating and exporting the i18n module, located in i18n.js [here](./src/js/tools/i18n.js).
 - A folder contains all the folders containing languages' dictionnary in a JSON file, located [here](./src/assets/languages).